-Take the mass of dough onto the table, picking up the dough with a hand to each end, stretch outwards, throw the dough up and then let it slap onto the table.
+Take the mass of dough onto the table, picking up the dough with a hand to each end, stretch outwards.
+Throw the dough up and then let it slap onto the table.

-Next using both hands pick up the dough from the centre, turn the dough 90 degrees so the long side is pointing away from you.
+Using both hands pick up the dough from the centre, turn the dough 90 degrees so the long side is pointing away from you.
 Fold the bottom over and then roll over the top.
-Lastly, stretch the dough out at the sides again.
+Stretch the dough out at the sides again.

 Stretch, slap and fold

-It does, however, make a lot of noise!
+However, it does make a lot of noise!

 To follow stretch, slap and fold method:

-1. When the dough is on the table, take a side of the dough with each hand.
+1. When the dough is on the table, take a side of the dough with each hand

 2. Stretch it out to at least double the distance

-3. Slap the dough down on to the table.
+3. Slap the dough down onto the table

-4. Pick the dough back up with your hands,
+4. Pick the dough back up with your hands

 5. Repeat 10 times

-6. Pick the dough up again but this time turn your hands so the dough is now pointing away from you,
+6. Pick the dough up again but this time turn your hands so the dough is now pointing away from you

 7. Drop onto the table and